Jesse Iwuji: Early life and military career

 Iwuji attended Hebron High School, where he was a letterman twice in football and three times in track.
 On the football team, he was a two-star recruit.
 During his junior year of high school, Iwuji was contacted by the Naval Academy and was offered a scholarship to the school.
 In addition to continuing his football career at Hebron (where he was named first-team all-district in his senior year), he attended the Naval Academy Preparatory School before heading to the Naval Academy.
 He formally enrolled at the Academy on June 30, 2005.

-Although he played linebacker in high school, he was a free safety on the Navy football team.
+Although he played linebacker in high school, Iwuji was a free safety on the Navy football team.
 He played on special teams during his freshman year in 2006 before starting two games at safety in 2007, but missed six games during the latter due to ankle injury.
 In 2008, he played in the Army–Navy Game and the EagleBank Bowl.
 Iwuji was a backup to Kwesi Mitchell in 2009, though he saw action at strong safety in the season opener against the Ohio State Buckeyes due to Emmett Merchant's injury.
 Iwuji also competed on the track and field team, where he ran the 60-meter, 100-meter, and 200-meter dashes in addition to the 4 × 100-meter relay.

 Iwuji graduated in 2010 with a Bachelor of Science degree and became a surface warfare officer.
 After working as a football coach at the Naval Academy Preparatory School, he entered active service.
 Iwuji worked in mine countermeasures with Mine Countermeasures Crew Exultant and was deployed to Bahrain in 2012.
-He was later deployed on the USS Comstock, a ship whose name would later appear on a NASCAR Xfinity Series car when it was featured on Darrell Wallace Jr.'s No. 6 Ford Mustang in 2016.
+He was later deployed on the USS Comstock, a ship whose name would later appear on a NASCAR Xfinity Series car when it was featured on Bubba Wallace's No. 6 Ford Mustang in 2016.
 In May 2017, he moved to the Navy Reserve.
 Iwuji was promoted from lieutenant commander to commander in June 2025.

-He is stationed in Ventura, California.
+Iwuji is stationed in Ventura, California.